 The NHS Discharge Medicines Service is an essential service for community pharmacy contractors.
 As an essential service, all community pharmacy contractors must be able to provide the service.

 Discharge from hospital is associated with an increased risk of avoidable medicines-related harm.1 The NHS Discharge Medicines Service aims to:

-Although the service is provided by community pharmacy, pharmacy professionals from all sectors have important roles to play in supporting the patient's journey through the service.
+Although the service is provided by community pharmacy, pharmacy professionals from all areas of practice have important roles to play in supporting the patient's journey through the service.

 The resources on this page will help community pharmacy contractors, hospital and primary care pharmacy teams to deliver the service and improve outcomes for patients.